 Sixty-four-year-old Wangari Maathai, the most prominent environmental activist in Africa, was the 2004 recipient of the Alfred Nobel Peace Prize.
-Wangari Muta was born on April 1, 1940 in Ihithe, Nyeri Province, Kenya during British colonial rule.
-Her family was of Kikuyu origin and her father was polygamous.
-As a child Muta was permitted a small plot of land to grown her own food, to learn how to cultivate the land.
+Wangari Muta was born on April 1, 1940, in Ihithe, Nyeri Province, Kenya during British colonial rule.
+Her family was of Kikuyu origin, and her father was polygamous.
+As a child Muta, was permitted a small plot of land to grown her own food and to learn how to cultivate the land.
 Muta attended primary school at St. Cecilia’s Intermediate Primary School near her home in Nyeri.
-While there she converted to Catholicism.
+While there, she converted to Catholicism.

 From 1966 to 1982 Wangari Maathai taught at the University of Nairobi.
-In 1971 Maathai received her Doctorate in Veterinary Medicine from the University of Nairobi, becoming the first woman in Eastern Africa to receive a Ph.D.
+In 1971, Maathai received her doctorate in veterinary anatomy from the University of Nairobi, becoming the first woman in Eastern Africa to receive a Ph.D.

-In 1977 Wangari and Mwangi were divorced; soon after Wangari was imprisoned for the first time because of her critical comments about the divorce judge’s ruling.
+In 1977, Maathai and her husband divorced; soon after Wangari was imprisoned for the first time because of her critical comments about the divorce judge’s ruling.
 The judge then ordered her to stop using her former husband’s last name.
 In defiance of the judge, she changed the spelling, adding an “a” and becoming Wangari Maathai.

 The same year she founded the Green Belt Movement, a grassroots environmental non-governmental organization which over the next three decades planted over 30 million trees across Kenya.
 She became known as the Tree Mother of Africa.

-Maathai was also a political activist who was imprisoned several times in the 1980s for her criticism of then Kenyan President Daniel arap Moi, and for demanding multi-party elections in Kenya.
-She also angered Moi when she in 1989 led the effort to save Nairobi’s Uhuru Park by stopping the construction of a 60 story office tower by Moi’s business associate.
+Maathai was imprisoned several times in the 1980s for criticizing Kenyan President Daniel arap Moi and for demanding multi-party elections in Kenya.
+In 1989, she angered the president when she led the effort to save Nairobi’s Uhuru Park by stopping the construction of a sixty-story office tower by Moi’s business associate.

-In 1992 Maathai ran for President of Kenya on a platform urging environmental protections.
+In 1992, Maathai ran for President of Kenya on a platform urging environmental protections.
 She was the first African politician to publicly embrace that cause.
 She withdrew from the race but ran again in 1997.
-In 2002 Maathai was elected to the Kenyan Parliament on the National Rainbow Coalition ticket.
-In 2003 she founded the Mazingira Green Party of Kenya and later that year was appointed Assistant Minister for Environmental and Natural Resources by Kenyan President Mwai Kibaki.
-In 2004 Maathai won the Nobel Prize for her work.
-She was defeated in her 2007 reelection bid for Parliament.
+In 2002, Maathai was elected to the Kenyan Parliament on the National Rainbow Coalition ticket.
+In 2003, she founded the Mazingira Green Party of Kenya and later that year was appointed Assistant Minister for Environmental and Natural Resources by Kenyan President Mwai Kibaki.
+In 2004, Maathai won the Nobel Prize for her work.

-On September 25, 2011, Mangari Maathai died of complications from ovarian cancer treatment at a Nairobi hospital.
+On September 25, 2011, Wangari Maathai died of complications from ovarian cancer treatment at a Nairobi hospital.
 She was 71.